JoseJesusOchoaTorres/personal-blog/content/posts/2021-02-01-functional-css-atomic-css/index.md

      }
     ```

     _NOTE: I'm using another breakpoint mixing to apply the same classes in different breakpoints.
-If you are not interested in working with different resolutions you can remove the $breakpoint parameter ._
+If you are not interested in working with different resolutions you can remove the $breakpoint parameter._

     Example of generated classes:
     ```SCSS